 If the columns of tables A and B involved in the WHERE clause have only 1,000 common values, the WHERE clause will return 1,000 records from the initial 1,000,000 records created by the cartesian product.

-The INNER JOIN clause returns only 1,000 records where both table A and B have common values in the columns.
+The INNER JOIN clause returns only 1,000 records where both tables A and B have common values in the columns.
 In this case, INNER JOIN has 1,000x less work than the WHERE clause.

 Some databases convert the WHERE clause in the JOIN query into the INNER JOIN clause behind the scene.
-However, it is always recommended that you use INNER JOIN explicitly instead of the WHERE clause.
+However, it is always recommended that you use INNER JOIN explicitly instead of the WHERE clause to follow SQL coding best practices.

 4. Use EXISTS, NOT EXISTS instead of IN and NOT IN in SQL